Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

-\Subsection{Related work} \Subsubsection{Impossibilities and lower-bounds} The FLP impossibility result~\cite{DBLP:journals/jacm/FischerLP85} concluded that consensus is impossible to solve deterministically in asynchronous settings in the presence of even a single crash failure.
+\Subsubsection{Impossibilities and lower-bounds} The FLP impossibility result~\cite{DBLP:journals/jacm/FischerLP85} concluded that consensus is impossible to solve deterministically in asynchronous settings in the presence of even a single crash failure.
 In~\cite{DBLP:journals/ipl/FischerL82} it was shown that a lower bound of $t+1$ communication steps are required to solve consensus deterministically in both synchronous and asynchronous environments.
 The proposed solution is a randomized one.
-In the presence of asynchrony, transient-faults, and (non-Byzantine) crash failures, there are known problems such as leader election and counting the number of nodes in the system, for which there are no (randomized) self-stabilizing solutions~\cite{DBLP:conf/wdag/AnagnostouH93,DBLP:journals/ijsysc/BeauquierK97}.
+In the presence of asynchrony, transient-faults, and (non-Byzantine) crash failures, there are known problems such as leader election and counting the number of processes in the system, for which there are no (randomized) self-stabilizing solutions~\cite{DBLP:conf/wdag/AnagnostouH93,DBLP:journals/ijsysc/BeauquierK97}.
 In this work, we consider weaker design criteria than Dijkstra's self-stabilization.

-In the presence of Byzantine faults, consensus is not solvable if a third or more of the nodes are faulty~\cite{DBLP:journals/toplas/LamportSP82}.
-Thus, optimally resilient Byzantine consensus algorithms, such as the one we present, tolerate $t<n/3$ faulty nodes.
-The task is also impossible if a node can impersonate some other node in its communication with the other entities~\cite{DBLP:conf/podc/Ben-Or83}.
+In the presence of Byzantine faults, the consensus problem is not solvable if a third or more of the processes are faulty~\cite{DBLP:journals/toplas/LamportSP82}.
+Thus, optimally resilient Byzantine consensus algorithms, such as the one we present, tolerate $t<n/3$ faulty processes.
+The task is also impossible if a process can impersonate some other process in its communication with the other entities~\cite{DBLP:conf/podc/Ben-Or83}.
 We assume the absence of spoofing attacks and similar means of impersonation.
-In the presence of asynchrony, transient-faults, and Byzantine failures, the task of unison is known to be unsolvable (unless the strongest fairness assumptions are made)~\cite{DBLP:journals/tcs/DuboisPT11,DBLP:journals/jpdc/DuboisPNT12}.
+In the presence of asynchrony, transient-faults, and Byzantine failures, the task of unison is known to be unsolvable (unless the strongest fairness assumptions are made)~\cite{DBLP:journals/jpdc/DuboisPNT12,DBLP:journals/tcs/DuboisPT11}.
 As indicated by the above impossibility results, the studied problem remains challenging even under randomization and fairness assumptions during the recovery period.